 - Send milestone-related emails

-If you know your customer has a birthday, send them an email and perhaps include a special offer.
-Customers love personalised emails – they’re a great way to show how much you value them.
-You could also send an email on the anniversary of when they became your customer.
+If you know your customer’s birthday is approaching, send them an email with a special offer.
+Personalized emails are popular with customers, and they’re a fantastic way to express how much you care about them.
+You might even send them an email on the anniversary of their first purchase.

 - Send trigger-related emails